fermi-ad/acnet-dart/README.md

 ## Merging Changes

 Once you have completed, tested, and debugged your changes, it's time to incorporate them into the official repo.
-We do this by merging the `devel` branch into the `v0.x` branch.
-So switch back to the `v0.x` branch:
+First, make sure that you've updated the version number in `pubspec.yaml`.
+Next, merge the `devel` branch into the `v0.x` branch.
+We start by switching back to the `v0.x` branch:

     $ git checkout v0.x